AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 --------------------
 Equality constraints of the form :math:`\vec{h}(\vec{x}) = \vec{0}`, can be added to a phase using the :code:`.addEqualCon` method.
 First we specify the phase region to which the constraint will be applied followed by the equality constraint itself (an ASSET vector (or scalar) function).
-Next we specify which of the indices of time-varying input variables at the phase region, as well as any ODE parameters and phase's static parameters we wish to forward to the function.
+Next, we specify which of the indices of time-varying input variables at the phase region, as well as any ODE parameters and phase's static parameters we wish to forward to the function.
 In the trivial example below, we are adding a constraint that enforces that the first time-varying inputs in the trajectory and all of the ODE parameters and static parameters should be equal to zero.
 Custom constraints must be written such that the inputs consist of the time-varying inputs (if any), followed by the ODE parameters (if any), and then the static